- What do I need to know about the EEA Residence Card?

 What is the Derivative Right of Residence Card?

-The Derivative Right of Residence Card is a type of EEA residency card for those who fall into one of the following categories:
+The Derivative Right of Residence Card is a type of EEA residence card for those who fall into one of the following categories:

 - You’re the carer of an EEA citizen or UK national